pizmiz/Bug-Classifier-App/README.md

 Milestone 2: Added AI functionality, dataset and model.
 Working on fine tuning model to achieve goal.

 Milestone 3: Finished AI functionality, building UI and finishing project.

+# To Run:

+Make sure python installed and set in enviornment variables.

+1. Use Python to run Homepage.py
+2. Go to address listed: http://127.0.0.1:5000